tock/tock/doc/Syscalls.md

 each application.
 If one application needs multiple users of a driver (i.e. two libraries on top of I2C), each library will need to re-Allow its buffers before beginning operations.

+Returns `ENODEVICE` if `driver` does not refer to a valid kernel driver, `ENOSUPPORT` if the driver exists but doesn't support the `allow_number`, and `EINVAL` the buffer refered to by `pointer` and `size` lies completely or partially outside of the processes addressable RAM.

 ### 4: Memop